LogicalTrust/minerva_lib/README.md

 # **minerva_lib a.k.a Polish Fuzzy Lop**

-# disclamer
+# Disclamer

-**This stuff is highly experimental, so beware it's full of bugs, lacking of many features and dumb in many ways.
-You're using it at your own risk.**
+**Minerva_lib is still in its early development stage, therefore it is full of bugs.
+It also lacks many features.
+Since dumb fuzzing is just dumb fuzzing please don't expect any sort of intelligence from it.
+You're using it at your own risk.
+You've been warned.**

-**If you want to make the PFL a better fuzzer for you and me, then feel free to submit PRs, bugs, complaints, send your love or hate.**

-# what is it?
+**If you would like to contribute to the project, please feel free to submit pull requests, bug reports, letters of complain (or love) etc. Any support is appreciated.**

+# What am I dealing with?
-It's a fuzzer dedicated mainly for torturing stuff like libraries or APIs, using minerva algorithm which is described in the [1] article.
-It can fuzz any piece of code that can be linked against its core.
-The idea is that everything you need is to feed minerva with C function prototypes and simple Makefile, and then you get a shiny fuzzer (but in most cases you have to provide generators).  **Let's make dumb fuzzing great again!**
+PFL is a fuzzer designed maily for torturing stuff (mainly libraries or APIs, sometimes co-workers).
+It uses minerva algorithm (please refer to an article listed as [1] in reading secton for any further information).
+Minerva_lib is able to fuzz any piece of code, as long as it can be linked against its core.

+PFL can also be threated as an animal.
+Feed it with C function prototypes, supply a simple Makefile and it will treat you giving back your new shiny fuzzer.
+Since, as mentioned earlier on, PFL is in its early development stage, most cases you will have to provide generators.

+**Let's make dumb fuzzing great again!**

-# adding a new target
+# How do I add new targets?
 ## generation process

      +-----------+                 +----------------+